 D915 is one of the most challenging roads in the world.
 Located in the Trabzon province, Turkey, the road is extreme, bordered by a drop of hundreds of meters unprotected by guardrails.
 It’s definitely not for anyone suffering from vertigo or a fear of landslides.
 Only the suicidal, the insane, or the paid-to-do-this should ever drive down.
 This road has humbled many egos.
-It’s not for the sissies and shouldn’t be attempted by novice drivers.
+One mistake and it's a free fall to your death.

 The road links Of, a town in Trabzon Province in the Black Sea region, and Bayburt, a city in northeast Turkey lying on the Çoruh River.
 It has a length of 106 km and includes 29 steep hairpins.
 The road is in dreadful condition and requires strong nerves to negotiate it.
 It’s certainly breathtaking and it has a fearsome reputation.
 It still remains an adrenaline-pumping journey and is definitely not for the faint of lungs, heart, or legs.
 Words can’t describe the road and pictures don’t do it justice.